Finest walk in the world?

 Even when it hasn’t been raining excessively the track can be slippery, particularly on the downward section from Mackinnon Pass to the Quinton Lodge Day shelter.
 There are about 215 timber steps to descend and shortly after that there’s been concrete poured to keep the track adhering to the hillside, care should be taken.

 Good news, the track to the Sutherland Falls has been re-routed to the other side of the river, over a couple of new suspension bridges, to avoid the major avalanche and slip risk from where it once traversed.
 So no worries there.

 During the winter season walking the Milford can be significantly more problematic.
 And that’s not just the difficulty of getting the boat access to the start and finish of the track.
-There are 57 named avalanche zones the track takes you through, during the avalanche season they can start at any time of the day and gather momentum high in the mountains before dumping 800m over a cliff, not just causing destruction by their own fall but also by the enormous winds caused by the snow displacement.
+There are 57 named avalanche zones the track takes you through.
+During the avalanche season they can start at any time of the day and gather momentum high in the mountains before dumping 800 m over a cliff, not just causing destruction by their own fall but also by the enormous winds caused by the snow displacement.
 You really have to have plenty of alpine experience to recognise when avalanches are high risk.
-Mackinnon Pass, but also the rest of the track, is often under snow in winter, the appropriate equipment, which might include ice axe and crampons, may be needed.
+Mackinnon Pass, but also the rest of the track, is often under snow in winter, and the appropriate equipment, which might include ice axe and crampons, may be needed.

 DOC insists you hire an emergency locator beacon during the winter season in case you become trapped or have any mishap, the boat captain takes down details.